an explanation of drawdown

 The last update on Barney’s lemonade stand was that he was experiencing a bear market following a bull market.

-A heat wave hits, prices change, and sales shoot past $1,100.
+A heat wave hits causing prices to change.
+Sales shoot past $1,100.

 Drawdown = -72%